How to Recognize and

 Recognizing Phishing Scams

-Slow down.
+1. They create a sense of urgency with a problem that requires your immediate action.
 Was the call, email, or text unexpected?
 Is the caller pressuring you to act quickly?
 If the answer is ‘yes’ it could be a scam.

-3. They pretend to be legitimate sources, such as a financial institution or government agency, to gain your trust and convince you to share personal information.
+2. They pretend to be a trusted source, such as a financial institution or government agency, to gain your trust and convince you to share personal information.
+If you’re unsure, don’t respond.
+Don’t be afraid to hang up or stop replying.

-5 Tips to Avoid Phising Scams
+Five Tips to Avoid Phishing Scams

-In addition to the actions outlined above, follow these cybersecurity best practices to help protect yourself from phishing scams:
+In addition to the actions outlined above, follow these best practices to help protect yourself from phishing scams:

 1. Avoid clicking email and text links requesting personal information and never open unexpected attachments.